Battle of Chiari

 Historical context

-France attempts to consolidate control of Spanish possessions in northern Italy.
-Catinat suffers a major tactical defeat against superior Imperial command.
+France sought to consolidate control of Spanish possessions in northern Italy.
+Catinat suffered a major tactical defeat against superior Imperial command.
+After the Battle of Carpi, Eugene of Savoy crossed the Adige at Carpi in July 1701; the French withdrew to the Oglio before the attack on Chiari.

 Tactics